Welcome to Camp America

 About the touring exhibition:

-Welcome to Camp America has been a solo exhibition in Switzerland, at the Centre de la Photographie Genève; China, where it won the Punctum Award at the 2016 Lianzhou International Photo Festival; South Korea, at the BMW Photo Space of the GoEun Museum of Photography, Busan; and in the U.S. at Brown University's Carriage House Gallery.
-In 2017, images from the series have been included in group shows within the United States including Something Fierce at the Lannan Foundation Gallery (Santa Fe, NM), featuring eight women artists in the Lannan Foundation's collection whose work exemplifies an element of ferocity, whether it be expressed in the subject, process or intent; the Aperture Foundation Gallery's Summer Open show, curated by the artists' Super PAC, For Freedoms; and Bending the Frame, featuring artists and documentarians using alternative strategies for social change.
+Welcome to Camp America has been a solo exhibition in Switzerland, at the Centre de la Photographie Genève; China, where it won the Punctum Award at the 2016 Lianzhou International Photo Festival; South Korea, at the BMW Photo Space of the GoEun Museum of Photography, Busan; Australia, at the Head On Photo Festival, and in the U.S. at Brown University's Carriage House Gallery.
+Images from the series have been included in group shows including Discoveries of the Meeting Place at the 2018 Fotofest Biennial (Houston, TX); En Suspens at Le Bal (Paris, France); Something Fierce at the Lannan Foundation Gallery (Santa Fe, NM), featuring eight women artists in the Lannan Foundation's collection whose work exemplifies an element of ferocity, whether it be expressed in the subject, process or intent; the Aperture Foundation Gallery's Summer Open show, curated by the artists' Super PAC, For Freedoms (NYC); and Bending the Frame, featuring artists and documentarians using alternative strategies for social change.
 Curated by Fred Ritchin at NYU's Tisch School of the Arts Gulf & Western Gallery.
 Installation views here.
-International venues now being scheduled for 2018.
+International venues now being scheduled for 2018 and thereafter.

 A full listing of events is here.

 Your contribution through NYFA to help fund the project is tax deductible.

 Photographs were made possible by the generous support of the Speranza Foundation's Lincoln City Fellowship, the Violet Jabara Charitable Trust (VJCT), the Puffin Foundation, the Pollination Project, and a private donor.
 I am also grateful to the Vital Projects Fund at Proteus, the VJCT, the David Rockefeller Fund, the Elizabeth Firestone Graham Foundation, and the Lannan Foundation for their support toward publication of the book.